Foot & Heel Bone Spurs

 Ninety percent of people with heel bone spurs will recover within six to nine months with home treatment, depending on the size of the heel spur.
 The remaining 10% may require surgical intervention.

 If you do require surgery, then rest assured, heel spur surgery is a relatively simple procedure.
 The recovery period varies depending on the type of surgery performed, but typically lasts 4-6 weeks.
-During this time, your doctor may recommend avoiding strenuous activities, wearing supportive shoes, and taking over-the-counter medications to ease pain and swelling.
+During this time, your doctor may recommend avoiding strenuous activities, wearing a special walking boot and then supportive shoes, and taking over-the-counter medications to ease pain and swelling.
 It may take up to 3 months to make a full recovery.

 Your Questions Answered